melchie-001/python_plp/CodeChallengeWk2.md

 - Add numbering to each book
 - Ask the user to rate each book
 - Store the tuple in a file for future reference

+**Explanation**
+1. Tuples are immutable sequences, perfect for fixed collections.
+2. The for loop iterates through each item and prints it.

 ---